-Example of making adjustments on the amount of the Diversity Learning Grant (DLG) - Other Programmes (OP)
+Example of making adjustments to the number of classes to apply for the Diversity Learning Grant (DLG) - Other Programmes (OP)

-This is an example of an aided school with 12 approved SS classes which organises both Gifted Education and Network Programmes for S4-S6 students.
-The school has adjusted the number of classes to apply for the DLG-OP to 8 classes according to the unspent balance of the last school year and the annual plan for the next year to avoid the clawback of any unspent balance above the "capped amount".
+The example below is an aided school with 12 approved SS classes organising both Gifted Education Programmes and Network Programmes for S4-S6 students.
+The school adjusted the number of classes to apply for the DLG-OP to 8 classes according to the unspent balance of the last school year and the annual plan for the next year to avoid the clawback of any unspent balance above the "capped amount".